Bedgebury National Pinetum: History

+Private estate

 Bedgebury is first mentioned in an Anglo-Saxon charter in AD 841, the name deriving from the Old English bycgan, meaning "buy", and the Kentish vecge, meaning "to bend or turn", possibly in reference to a stream.

 John de Bedgebury is listed as the earliest resident of Bedgebury, in the time of Edward II.
 In the 15th century Agnes de Bedgebury, sister and heir of John (died 1424) married John Colepeper, whose Colepeper heirs, financed by mining clay-ironstone on the estate, were resident until at the time of the restoration of Charles II, and who created an ornamental park on the Bedgebury estate.
 Elizabeth I visited in August 1573.

 The current house was built in 1688 for Sir James Hayes, a little apart from the old house.
 The estate later passed to the Stephenson family, who retained it until it was left to a Miss Peach, who sold it in 1789 to John Cartier, Governor of Bengal and High Sheriff of Kent, who improved the plantings and the house.

 In the 1840s Viscount William Beresford developed the estate by creating the village of Kilndown and three lodges, one of which – Keepers Lodge, now known as Park House – became the centre of the Pinetum.
 Beresford initiated the pinetum in the 1850s and his successor, his stepson Alexander Beresford Hope, developed Lady Mildred's Drive to enable visitors in carriages to view the trees.

-The estate was sold in 1899 to Isaac Lewis, who allowed the collection to fall into neglect, and it was purchased by the Crown Estate in 1918 for its marshy land and drier ridges, as well as its streams, lakes and valleys.

-In 1919, the house was bought by the Church Education Corporation to operate as a school.
-The school closed in 2006.
+The estate was sold in 1899 to Isaac Lewis, a London financier.
+Subsequently in 1918 the woodlands were purchased by the Crown Estate and in 1919 the house was the Church Education Corporation to operate as a school.
+(The school closed in 2006).